RazrFalcon/resvg/README.md

 - The core library structure (see above) does not use any `unsafe`, but since all backends are implemented via FFI, we are stuck with `unsafe` anyway.
   Also, `usvg` uses unsafe for fonts memory mapping.

+## Testing

+We are using regression testing to test *resvg*.

+Basically, we will download a previous
+*resvg* version and check that the new one produces the same results (excluding the expected changes).

+The downside of this method is that you need a network connection.
+On the other hand, we have 4 backends and each of them will produce slightly different results since there is no single correct 2D rendering technique.
+Bézier curves flattening, gradients rendering, bitmaps scaling, anti-aliasing - they are all backend-specific.<br/>
+Not to mention the text rendering.
+We don't use the system fonts rendering, but a list of available, default fonts will still affect the results.

+So a regression testing looks like the best choice between manual testing and overcomplicated automatic one.
+And before each release I'm testing all files manually anyway.

+See [testing-tools/regression/README.md](./testing-tools/regression/README.md) for more details.

+Also, the test files itself are located at the `svg-tests` directory.

 ## License